Default (band): History

-On September 28, 2013 the band announced on their official Facebook page that the band were not splitting up, but taking a break and starting different projects.
-However, the members announced later in 2013 that they were going their separate ways.
+On September 28, 2013, the band announced on their official Facebook page that the band were not splitting up, but taking a break and starting different projects.
+Since 2018, the band have sporadically played shows together while Smith focuses on his Country career.
+They toured with Stone Temple Pilots in 2018, and took part in Edmonton's Rockin' Thunder festival in 2025.